jjfrost/pg-af-agents-lab/readme.md

 ![Architecture](./Docs/images/arch.png)

-## Overview

 ## What You'll Build

-- A Semantic Kernel Agent that can reason over legal cases stored in PostgreSQL
+- A Microsoft Agent Framework Agent that can reason over legal cases stored in PostgreSQL
 - A system that utilizes vector embeddings for semantic search
-- Plugins for database search and external data retrieval
+- AI function tools for database search and external data retrieval
 - An application enhanced with the GraphRAG pattern for improved answer quality

 ## Key Technologies

 - **Azure Database for PostgreSQL**: Database platform with AI extensions
-- **Semantic Kernel**: Framework for building AI agents with plugins
+- **Microsoft Agent Framework**: Framework for building AI agents with function tools
 - **Azure OpenAI**: For embeddings and LLM chat completions
 - **PostgreSQL Extensions**: Vector and Graph capabilities (DiskANN, AGE)
 - **Python**: For agent development and database interaction